Krista Day-Gloe, LCSW

 She specializes in supporting individuals navigating:

-- Eating disorders and disordered eating patterns, especially where they intersect with chronic illness
+- Eating disorders and disordered eating, particularly when they intersect with chronic illness

 Professional Experience